rw3iss/nestjs-gen/readme.md

 The generated class files will automatically reference each other through imports and injections.

+See the `./example_generated` folder to see an example of the generated code using all features + CRUD.

 (Tip: use `--casing pascal` to generate pascal-cased filenames, ie. "ExampleModule.ts")

 ## Install: